MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/install-mim-sync-ad-service.md

     - To start the run profile, click **OK**.

-### Populating the MIM Service database
+### Populate the MIM Service database

 To populate the MIM Service database with the objects, you need to run a synchronization cycle on the MIMMA connector.
-The cycle consists of the following run profile runs:
+The cycle consists of:

 - Export
 - Full Import

-    -   Full Sync
+- Full Synchronization

+Follow these steps to run each of the three run profiles.

-    1. Open the Synchronization Service Manager and, on the **Tools** menu, click **Management Agents**.
+1. Open the Synchronization Service Manager and click **Management Agents** on the **Tools** menu.

-    2. In the **Management Agents** list, select **MIMMA**.
+2. Select **MIMMA** in the **Management Agents** list.

-    3. To open the Run Management Agent dialog box, on the **Actions** menu, click **Run**.
+3. Click **Run**  on the **Actions** menu to open the Run Management Agent dialog box.

 4. For each run profile listed above, complete the following steps:

-        - To open the Run Management Agent dialog box, on the **Actions** menu, click **Run**.
+    - Click **Run** on the **Actions** menu to open the Run Management Agent dialog box.

-        - In the **Run profiles** list, select the run profile you want to run.
+    - Select the run profile you want to run from the **Run profiles** list.

-        - To start the run profile, click **OK**.
+    - Click **OK** to start the run profile.

 >[!div class="step-by-step"]
 [« MIM Service and Portal](install-mim-service-portal.md)